Best Non-Toxic Fashion Brands

 Alex Mill

-Alex Mill is focused on "The Perfect Uniform."
+Need a pop of color or a work top that feels comfortable and sustainable?
+Well, Alex Mill is the perfect brand for you.
 Their design aesthetic is rugged, preppy, and vibrantly urban, heavily inspired by the energy of New York City.
-They specialize in classic workwear like the "Mill Shirt" and exquisitely fitted chinos that become better with each use.
 They have made a strong push toward organic cotton, recycled denim, and specialized linens, even though they still provide a large range of textures.
-They place a strong emphasis on workmanship, employing premium weaves that don't require chemical coatings or hazardous synthetic strengthening agents.
-Founded by fashion veterans (including former J. Crew CEO Mickey Drexler), their mission is to make getting dressed easier by creating "the right clothes" rather than "more clothes."
+Founded by fashion veterans (including former J.Crew CEO Mickey Drexler), their mission is to make getting dressed easier by creating "the right clothes" rather than "more clothes."
 They focus on meticulous detail and durability, ensuring every piece is a long-term investment rather than a disposable trend.

 Shaina Mote